bmordan/walkthroughs/rails-getting-started.md

     params.require("todo").permit(:task)
   end
 ```
-one more thing.
+One more thing.
 We want our todo to be created with a default value of 0 for the status.
 The place to do that is in the model.
 ```ruby
 # /app/models/todo.rb
 class Todo < ApplicationRecord